Sep. 15, 2023 UPDATE

 Although English brochure or any information in foreign languages are unavailable, you will surely enjoy the festival atmosphere without any Japanese language.

 Story & Recommendation

 Dynamic Hanagasa parade and gorgeous Mikoshi in Fushimi

-In Gokounomiya Shrine where is located in Fushimi area in Kyoto, “Gokounomiya Shinkosai Festival” will be held in October.
-As this Shinkosai festival lasts for 9 days, a lot of people will visit to enjoy the festival atmosphere.
-During the Shinkosai festival, there will be the children Sumo wrestling and performance of court dance and music as well as the Japanese vertical bamboo flute.
-One of the highlights is Hanagasa (a type of conical hat adorned with flowers used in Japanese traditional performing arts) procession which will be held on the 1st and 8th days of the festival called “Yoimiyasai Festival”.
-This procession will be going through the shopping district in the lively atmosphere.
+Gokounomiya Shrine, whose foundation date is unknown, is widely worshipped as Japan’s first guardian deity for easy delivery.
+The name of the shrine was originally different but changed after the fact that Emperor Seiwa found scented water in the well of the precinct.
+Therefore, the name of the shrine became "Gokounomiya Shrine", which literally means "the great scented shrine".
+At Gokounomiya Shrine, located in the Fushimi area in Kyoto, the "Gokounomiya Shinkosai Festival" is held in October.
+As this festival lasts for 9 days, a lot of people will visit to enjoy the festival’s atmosphere.
+During the Shinkosai festival, there will be children's Sumo wrestling and performances of court dance and music, as well as the Japanese vertical bamboo flute.
+One of the highlights is the “Hanagasa” (a type of conical hat adorned with flowers used in Japanese traditional performing arts) procession which will be held on the 1st and 8th days of the festival, called “Yoimiyasai Festival”.
+This procession will be going through the shopping district in a lively atmosphere.
 On the last day of the festival, there will be a gorgeous Mikoshi (portable shrine) procession.
 Please also enjoy more than 100 various stalls during the festival!